andyw-lala/Tek7KTesters/README.md

 7000-series calibration plug-ins are a rare beast, and usually expensive when they can be found.

 This project hopes to create some new calibration & test solutions, with circuit ideas and software that can be reused, mixed-and-matched, extended, and improved.
-Where appropriate, modern chip-level solutions are encouraged to be used, examples include balanced line drivers (both analog and LVDS), and microcontrollers.
+Where appropriate, modern chip-level solutions are encouraged to be used, examples include: differential drivers (both analog and LVDS), and microcontrollers.

 Some of this work may be applicable or portable to other Tek plug-in based scopes, such as the 5000 series, but I don't own any of those (yet.)